-The Group, as a public transport provider, understands that a good public transport system could positively impact the lives of the local people by providing an alternative means of transportation that is affordable and convenient and the Group aims to do exactly that.
-The Group is currently operating 119 public stage buses on 28 routes that are less than 32 kilometres covering lpoh and its surrounding areas in order to ensure that the passengers will not wait an unreasonably long time to board a bus.
-The Group is doing its best to ensure that passengers in the vicinity of lpoh town will be able to reach their desired destination by using public transportation.
-Furthermore, the Group aims to utilise its public transportation network to support the economic and population growth, besides fulfilling the need and expectation of the people, of lpoh town and its vicinity.
+The Group, being a public transport provider, understands that a good public transport system could positively impact the lives of the local communities by providing an alternative means of transportation that is affordable and convenient.
+It is our aim to achieve exactly that.
+The Group is currently operating 105 public stage buses on 32 routes that are within a 32 kilometres radius from lpoh city.
+The bus routes and schedules are designed such that they cover an extensive area of lpoh city and its surrounding townships, while minimising the waiting and travelling time of the passengers.
+We strive to ensure that passengers within the vicinity of lpoh city will be able to reach their desired destination within a reasonable time with the public bus transportation services provided by us.
+Besides providing connectivity to the local communities, we aim to utilise our public transportation network to support the economic and population growth of lpoh city and other townships surrounding it.